-The earliest mention of chakras is found in the ancient Vedic texts of the Upanishads.
-The art of using the correct channels of breathing (nagis) was developed thousands of years ago and is still practiced by eastern ‘religions’.
+The earliest mention of chakras is found in the ancient Vedic texts of the Upanishads and the Puranas.
+The art of using the correct channels of breathing (nagis) was developed thousands of years ago and is still practised by eastern ‘religions’.

 Although there is no visual evidence to support a chakra system exists in the physical body, there is plenty of physical evidence as anybody that is able to meditate and feel the energy of the chakras will attest.